orestrepom/WDTech-Challengue/README.md

   Runs only the Rate & Ship tests using the Chromium browser.

 - `npx playwright test --project=iPhone-15`
-  Runs all tests using the Galaxy Note 4 mobile emulation.
+  Runs all tests using the Iphone 15 mobile emulation.

 - `npm run test`
   Runs all Playwright tests using the default configuration and all defined browsers/projects.